Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where various commander-specific upgrades appeared on the command card of Amon's units.
 - Fixed an issue where all Zerg building construction sounds would use Stetmann's Mecha variants.
+- Fixed an issue where the Infested Swarm Eggs "popping" animation was not playing.
 - Fixed an issue where Viper Abduct would not unburrow most units.
 - Added a range indicator when using the Oracle's Stasis Ward ability.
 - Added cosmetic flame jets to Vultures when moving.